pyscript/docs/docs/beginning-pyscript.md

 # Beginning PyScript

-PyScript is a platform for running Python in modern web browsers.
+PyScript is a platform for running
+<a href="https://python.org/" target="_blank">Python</a>
+in modern web browsers.

+Create apps with a
+<a href="https://pyscript.com/" target="_blank">PyScript development environment</a>:
-Create apps with a PyScript development environment: write code, curate the project's assets, and test your application.
+write code, curate the project's assets, and test your application.

-To distribute a PyScript application, host it as a static web site, then click on the link to your application.
+To distribute a PyScript application, host it on the web, then click on the link to your application.
 PyScript and the browser do the rest.

 This page covers these core aspects of PyScript in a beginner friendly manner.